Abdullah2993/KissAnime_POC/README.md

 # KissAnime_POC
-Direct Download Links from KissAnime-CloudFlare and All import to idm...yaaee
+Direct Download Links from KissAnime-CloudFlare and all... import to idm...yaaee